Written by Karl Perera, MA, DipLC

 Oxford University Press (2020).
 Self-discipline.
 In: Lexico.com, Available at: https://www.lexico.com/en/definition/self-discipline [Accessed 6/07/2020].

-Form the above definition, you can see that self discipline is control over yourself but much more.
-It is also about developing your weaknesses despite the distractions we mentioned above.
-Can you understand that your self esteem and confidence will help you overcome your weaknesses and also improve your self motivation so that you don’t get distracted?
+From the above definition, you can see that self-discipline in life has huge importance for your self esteem, confidence and success.
+It is about developing your weaknesses despite the distractions we mentioned above.
+Can you understand why self discipline is important?
+The control self-discipline gives you will boost your self esteem and confidence, which will help you overcome your weaknesses and improve your self motivation.
+In this way, you will be able to focus your determination on achieving your goals.

-Self discipline is a necessary characteristic of successful people (see DuBrin, 2001 ).
+Self discipline in life is a necessary characteristic of successful people (see DuBrin, 2001).
 Why?
 Because there are always unexpected challenges and problems on the path to success and achievement.
 It is not possible to succeed without staring failure in the face.
 To beat these difficulties you must be determined to succeed and not give up.
 This is where self esteem really helps you.

-According to Duckworth and Seligman (2005) , academic success and performance is directly linked to self discipline.
+According to Duckworth and Seligman (2005), academic success and performance is directly linked to self discipline.
 The study they carried out on 140 students clearly shows this.
 So, if your’re studying, at any level, one of the most important factors is your self discipline in managing your studies and yourself.
+Therefore, to be a better student, be an example of self discipline.

 Self Control Helps You Achieve Goals